Places Of Interest - Dukinfield

 Old Hall Chapel

-Old Hall Chapel is a Grade II * listed structure yet is now sadly in ruins.
+Old Hall Chapel is a Grade II * listed structure yet is now unfortunately in ruins.
 The Chapel claims to have actually been the very first Independent church in England, in the 17th century.
-Constructed in the regime of Henry VII (1485 – 1509), it was extended in the 19th century to become a congregational church, and set ablaze by arsonists in 1978.
+Built in the regime of Henry VII (1485 – 1509), it was extended in the 19th century to become a congregational church, and set ablaze by arsonists in 1978.